A visual guide to Wuhan coronavirus - The Media HQ

 A global threat: confirmed cases around the world

-The virus has spread far beyond mainland China, so far to Hong Kong, Macao, Taiwan, Singapore, South Korea, Thailand, Japan, Vietnam, and the United States.
+The virus has spread far beyond mainland China, so far in 13 places, including Hong Kong, Macao, Taiwan, Singapore, South Korea, Thailand, Japan, Vietnam, Australia and the United States.

 Airports around the world have increased health checks and implemented new quarantine procedures as authorities rush to slow the spread of the virus.